 - The city is responsible for several non-interstate freeways, including portions of US 33 and State Routes 315, 104 and 161.
-Arterial roadways provide a high degree of mobility by servicing major activity centers, carry higher traffic volumes, interconnect and provide continuity for major corridors throughout the city.
+Arterial roadways provide a high degree of mobility since they service major activity centers, carry higher traffic volumes, and interconnect and provide continuity for major corridors throughout the city.
 These roadways also serve intra-area travel for the Downtown area and outlying residential areas.
-Arterial routes cover approximately 1,500 city lane miles. - When Columbus City Schools is in session, streets around schools are serviced as a top priority.
+Arterial routes cover approximately 1,490 city lane miles. - When Columbus City Schools is in session, streets around schools are serviced as a top priority.